sri1316/Task-Mate-Helper/# TASK MATE HELPER.md

 ## ✅ Marking a Task as Completed

 1. Select an existing Task.
-2. If the Task in completed, select the Mark as Complete Button right next to the Save and Delete Buttons.
+2. If the Task in completed, select the **Mark as Complete Button** right next to the Save/Delete Buttons.
-3. The Task gets Saved and changes the color as it appears on the left hand side of the screen
+3. The Task gets Saved and changes the color as it appears on the left hand sidebar

 ### 🔍 Filter Tasks